-All these methods use a first order version of the Laplace approximation to make the computation of the likelihood function tractable.
+The FOCE and JOE methods both use a first order version of the Laplace approximation to make the computation of the likelihood function tractable.
 See [Wang2007] for details.
 We refer to this likelihood as the FOCE ObjV, which was first described in [Lindstrom1990], but is now most commonly associated with the popular FOCE fitting method in Nonmem.